HenryDashwood/hakyll-website/things/books.md

 This list includes books, plays, and book-length essays or papers that I have read, in roughly reverse chronological order.
 My memory gets fuzzy the further back we go.

+## 2023

+The Big Short: Inside the Doomsday Machine - Michael Lewis

+A Brief History of the Anglo-Saxons - Geoffrey Hindley

+Don Juan - George Byron

 ## 2022

 Moneyball: The Art of Winning an Unfair Game - Michael Lewis